ruggeri/tech-notes/algos/tries2.md

 ## Suffix Tree

-**TODO**: Finish reviewing me!

-Suffix tree for a string `S` is a compressed trie all suffixes.
-Suffixes end in `$` so all values stored at leaf nodes.
+Suffix tree is used for fast substring matching.
+It's a trie; you'll use it as a key-value map mapping of every suffix to its start position in the target string.
+It is expected to use radix "compression" idea; allow a node to store multiple characters if it is the unique continuation.
+Otherwise, it's an orthogonal decision as to how to store children.

+In Wikipedia's example, they append `$` to every suffix.
+In that case, start position values are only stored in leaf nodes, which is probably cleanest.

 Allows rapidly finding whether a substring.
 That's because any substring is the _prefix_ of a suffix.
 Which means that we can just travel down the tree with our query.
+If our query is a substring but not a suffix, then we might stop in the interior trie (in which case all descendants are matches).
+Whenever we encounter compression (multiple characters stored at a node), we only have to match up to the characters we have left of the query.

 Likewise easy to see if a string is a suffix, of course.

-Can count how many times a string occurs by counting leaf nodes.

-Can find longest repeated substring by searching for deepest node that has two children.
+In that case, we insist that we match all the way to the terminal.

+There are a number of algorithms for constructing the trie efficiently.
+Ukkonen's algorithm is one.
+They are surprisingly fast: linear time!

+The construction algorithms tend to store/use an additional field per
-Suffix links: points to the node which represents the suffix that started one character after this one started.
+node: the "suffix link".
+This points to the node which represents the suffix that started one character after this one started.
 That is, the node for `xyz$` points to the node for `yz$`.

-Finding the longest common substring of `s1` in the suffix tree for `s2`.
-You start matching at start of `s1`.
-You eventually exhaust.
-But then you follow the suffix link to move forward a starting letter in `s1`.
+You can use these links after construction.
+For instance, to find the longest common substring of `s1` in the suffix tree for `s2`: you start matching at start of `s1`.
+You eventually exhaust, which tells you the longest _prefix_ of `s1` that is also in `s2`.
+Next, you follow the suffix link to move forward a starting letter in your query (the prefix of `s1`).
+As you move through, keep track of the longest match.
+This is linear in length of `s1`.

-You want your suffix tree to be a compressed trie.
-Ukkonen's algorithm is used to do this.
-Memory usage appears to be linear.
+This kind of stuff is useful in bioinformatics.

 ## Use Cases for Tries

-**TODO**: Finish reviewing me!
+**TODO**: This part is a bit weak, and not very well reviewed.
+But I don't think I care more right now...

 Autocompletion, T9 autocomplete.
 Longest prefix is used by IP routing;
 how many bytes of the code do you have a match for?